bagustris/nlp-python/reference.md

 Dependency annotated
 : annotation based on dependency in a sentence

+Document frequency
+: Number of documents containing an index term j

 Dictionary
 : Database of words including various kinds of information